MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/check-in-pickup-module.md

 # required metadata

 title: Check-in for pickup module
-description: This topic covers the check-in for pickup module and explains how to configure it in Microsoft Dynamics 365 Commerce.
+description: This article covers the check-in for pickup module and explains how to configure it in Microsoft Dynamics 365 Commerce.
 author: bicyclingfool
 ms.date: 04/23/2021
 ms.topic: article